 By this time the stratehic bobing campign reached its intensitiy and the advancing Allied armies meant that the despoiling of the wealth of the occupied countries was no longer possible.
 For the NAZIs, their whole plan of conquest backfired on them.
 Hitler's war plan was to seize the resources of the East (essetially the Soviet Union) and use those resources to turn Germany into an unassailable continental power.
 But this did not occur.
 Stalin was shipping greater quantities of oil and other critical msaterials to Germany before the NAZI invasion than the Germans were able to obtain after the invasion.
 The Germans were never able to bring Soviet mine and factory production back on line to any great extent.
 And most of the agricultural resources of the East were used to feed the Whermacht rather than returned to feed Germany.
 Germany did nore effectively utilize the resources of occupied Western Europe--especially France.
 But here too the picture is mixed.
 While the Germns did exploit the wealth of the capotive nations in the West, what they exploited was the existing wealth and producive csapacity at the samne time that America, Britain, and the Soviet Union were massvely expanding arms production.
 Germany also did not effectively used the economies and industries of the captive nations, especially the countries occupied in Western Europe.
 Germany did use the captive nations as a source of raw materials.
 Romania in particular was a critical source of petroleum.
 (Romania was a NAZI ally, but coersion was an important factor in forming alliances with coutries like Romania.)
 Germany did not, however, prove very effective in fully utilizing the indutries of captive nations.
 France in particular had a large, sophisticated armaments industry.
 This industry was not converted to support the German armed forces.
 The economies of France and the Low Countries could have made a major contribution to the NAZI-war effort.
 The NAZIs in 1940 seemed more concerned in making sure that France would never again be a threat in the West.
 As a result, therwas not effort to gear up French armaments production.
 By the time the NAZIs realized that the War was not already won, it was to late to take full advantage of French industrial capacity.
 Thus planes, tanks, artillery, and other key weapons were not constructed in France for the Germans.
 Given the industrial forces being marshalled against Germany in America, Britain, and the Soviet Union, the Germans needed tofully utilize the industrial capoacity of the conquered nations.
 They failed to do so.
 In part this was because a goal of the NAZIs was to turn neighboiring countries into subservient agricultural countries that would feed agricultural harvests and raw materials to Germany.
 In the end the criminality of the NAZI world view sewed the seeds of its own production.

-Hitler was a gambler whoi willing to stake everying.
-Taking Germany to war with its limited resources and industrial capacity was an enormous gamble.
-As Briton and France failed to call his bluff before it was too late, Hitler was able to achieve enormous successes in the early phase of the War.
-But another oart of Hitler's ganble was tha he could defeat Britain and the Soviet Union before America cold mobilze its huge industrial capacity to bear on Germany.
+Hitler was a gambler who was willing to stake everying.
+Taking Germany to war with its large, but limited industrial capacity and even more limited access to raw matetials was an enormous gamble.
+This is what doomed Germany in World War I. As Briton and France failed to call his bluff before it was too late, Hitler was able to achieve enormous successes in the early phase of the War.
+But eben eith thise success, the economic pit put of the occupioed countries fell under NAZI cointrol.
+But another part of Hitler's gamble was that he could defeat Britain and the Soviet Union before America cold mobilze its huge industrial capacity to bring to bear on Germany.
 Here he lost and lost big.
+Neither country cillaosed abd Hitler found himself fighting both insddition to the United States with its enormous industrial might.
+Another part of Hitler's gamble was that it would take America too long to retool for war to play an important role in the War.
+Again Hitler lost and lost big.
+Not only did America arm and equiip its own military in record time, but it played an imprtant role in equiopping and supplying its fighting allies, most imoprtanty Britain and the Soviet Union.
+Compare that with Germany's abysmal role in equipping and supplying its allies which could have played an important role in the fighting.

 The destruction of the Jews was a major NAZI war aim.
 As the War turned against the NAZIs, it became the only war goal that Hitler was able to achieve.
 The Holocaust is usally approached understandably on moral grounds.
 But there are other dimensions to the Holocaust.
 And one of those dimensions is economics.
 What were the economics of the Holocaust to the NAZI war effort?
 There wre some economic benefits to the NAZIs.
 One step in the Holocaust was to enpoverish Jews.
 This was not only a lucrative undetaking, but once destitute the Jews were made even more vulnerable.
 Confiscating the property of Jews provided valuables that could be used to reward the party faithful or German soldiers and officials during the War.
 The money and valuables sttollen from the Jews was suposed to go to the Government.
 Golden and other valuables collected by the SS was deposited in the Reich Bank.
 Often SA, SS, and other NAZis kept valuables for their own personal use.
 Some SS men were wen proceuted for this during the war.
 We have never seen an accounting as to how much loot taken from the Jews was actually used to finance the NAZI war effort.
 We are not sure if such a calcilation has ever been made.
 It is clear that the NAZIs desperately needed gold and hard currency.
 This was not necessary countries they occupied, even austensible allies like Romania where they simply seized the oil and other resouces.
 This was not possible for unoccupied countries (Portugal, Spain, Sweden, and Switzerland).
 Critical materials like wolfram and iron ore had to be purchased from those countries.
 And as German industry was fully committed to the war, goods were not available for export.
 The NAZIs needed gold or cash.
 There was, however, a major economic downside to killing Jews.
 The Germans needed labor for the war effort.
 As the War went against Germany, every resoinably healthy German male of military age was conscripted.
 This and the exoansion of production required labor.
 The NAZIs killed about 6 million Jews.
 This meant roughly about 4 million productie workers (discounting children and the elderly), many with skills that could have been productively utilized.
 This was an enormously valuable resource and some NAZI officials wanted to utilize it.
 The Jews trapped in NAZI ghettos were hopeful that the usefulness of their labor would save them.
 Only Hitler could have resolved the competing proposals among his subordinates and made the decesion for murder.
 The murder of 4 million productive workers was a major detriment to the NAZI war effort.
 Germany began the War with an industrial capacity far below that of its adversaris.
 The murder of 6 million Jews, in addition to the barbarity of the act, is one of the ways in which the NAZIs failed to capitalize on the polential industrial strength of the occupied countries.